AckerlyXu/heima/articles/cognitive-services/cognitive-services-recommendations-batch-scoring.md

-<properties
+---
-	pageTitle="Getting recommendations in batches: Machine learning recommendations API | Azure" description="Azure machine learning recommendations--getting recommendations in batches" services="cognitive-services"
+title: Getting recommendations in batches: Machine learning recommendations API | Azure
-	documentationCenter=""
-	authors="luiscabrer"
-	manager="paulettm"
-	editor="cgronlun"/>

-<tags
-	ms.service="cognitive-services"
-	ms.date="05/24/2016"
-	wacn.date=""/>
+description: Azure machine learning recommendations--getting recommendations in batches
+services: cognitive-services
+documentationCenter: ''
+authors: luiscabrer
+manager: paulettm
+editor: cgronlun

+ms.service: cognitive-services
+ms.date: 05/24/2016
+wacn.date: ''
+---

 # Get recommendations in batches

+>[!NOTE]
->[AZURE.NOTE] Getting recommendations in batches is more complicated than getting recommendations one at a time.
+> Getting recommendations in batches is more complicated than getting recommendations one at a time.
 Check the APIs for information about how to get recommendations for a single request:

 > [Item-to-Item recommendations](https://westus.dev.cognitive.microsoft.com/docs/services/Recommendations.V4.0/operations/56f30d77eda5650db055a3d4)<br>
 > [User-to-Item recommendations](https://westus.dev.cognitive.microsoft.com/docs/services/Recommendations.V4.0/operations/56f30d77eda5650db055a3dd)
 >
 > Batch scoring only works for builds that were created after July 21, 2016.

 There are situations in which you need to get recommendations for more than one item at a time.
 For instance, you might be interested in creating a recommendations cache or even analyzing the types of recommendations that you are getting.